 3. Jobs with an external Resolver are the most numerous and complex type of Jobs.
 A Resolver is a separate function in a smart contract that defines the conditions of execution and returns a boolean value signifying whether execution should take place and the CallData that should be passed to the Job function during execution.
 Connections to off-chain events via oracle networks also fit into this category.
 These Jobs have a wide variety of use cases: limit orders, automated fund-management strategies, liquidations of limit orders, execution of arbitrage opportunities, protocol parameters updates, etc.

-PowerAgent Automation Network is a significant new addition to blockchain solutions across potentially all EVM chains.
+PowerAgent Automation Network is a significant new addition to EVM blockchain solutions across potentially all EVM L1 chains and L2 layers.
 It is permissionless, so anyone can use it, and anyone can participate as a Keeper node and earn fees.
 PowerAgent is extremely configurable and capable of fulfilling numerous automation tasks for a wide range of clients’ applications.
-We strongly believe that like oracle networks, PowerAgent will become an essential ancillary network for a growing number of leading DeFi protocols, dApps, and individuals, across a growing number of EVM chains.
+We strongly believe that, similar to oracle networks, ancillary service networks like PowerAgent will become essential for a growing number of leading DeFi protocols, dApps, and individuals, across a growing number of EVM chains.